mushcatshiro/CS-basics/Software Engineering/aws/misc-services.md

 to choose from for cost optimization.
 Usage can be forecast up to 12 months based on previous data points.

+## AWS Cost and Usage Report

+Provides most comprehensive set of cost and usage data in CSV format.
+Information are at very fine grained as compared to Cost Explorer.
+It can take up to 24 hours to generate the first report and daily (minimum) update of the report files.

+## AWS Budget

+Track and take action on AWS costs and usage.
+Allows to monitor aggregated utilization and coverage metrics for Reserved Instances/Savings Plan.
+Following type of budgets can be created

+- cost budgets: how much to spend on a service
+- usage budget: how much a service is used
+- RI coverage budgets: coverage threshold and receive alert when RI usage falls below
+- savings plan util budget: similar to RI but for util
+- savings converage budget: similar to RI but for converage

+Alerts and actions (e.g. restricted IAM policy to deny usage/provision) can be applied.

+## AWS Pricing Calculator

+Free web based planning tool to estimate cost of using AWS services.

+## AWS Outpost

+Fully managed service that extends AWS infra, services, API and tools to customer premises by providing local access to AWS managed infrastructure.
+It is a hardware device that customer can specify and delivered to customer's data center.

 ## AWS Batch

 Fully managed batch processing at any scale e.g. running 100,000 batch jobs on